docker-solr/docker-solr/README.md

 Changes:

 - The Solr data is now stored in `/var/solr/data` rather than `/opt/solr/server/solr`.
 The `/opt/solr/server/solr/mycores` no longer exists
-- The custom `SOLR_HOME` can no longer be used, because various scripts depend on the new locations
+- The custom `SOLR_HOME` can no longer be used, because various scripts depend on the new locations.
+Consequently, `INIT_SOLR_HOME` is also no longer supported.

 # Running under tini